-Liposarcomas occur when previously healthy cells develop errors in their DNA and start to multiply quickly.
-According to the Dana Farber Cancer Institute, there are no known risk factors for this cancer type.
+Liposarcomas occur when previously healthy cells develop errors in their genetic code, or DNA, and start to multiply quickly.

-Risk factors for all types of soft tissue cancers include:
+Risk factors for all types of soft tissue sarcomas include:

-- history of radiation to the abdomen or another body part
+- a history of radiation to the abdomen or another body part

-Doctors have not linked lifestyle choices, such as smoking or a poor diet, to an increased risk for liposarcomas.
+Doctors have not linked lifestyle choices, such as smoking or poor diet, to a heightened risk for liposarcomas.

-Next, the doctor will do a biopsy to test a sample of the tissue.
+Next, the doctor will perform a biopsy to test a sample of the tissue.

-If a liposarcoma is confirmed, doctors will probably categorize into one of four subtypes.
+After confirmation of a liposarcoma, doctors will probably categorize the tumor into one of four subtypes.

-- Myxoid or round: These are intermediate to high-grade tumors that have a distinct round cancer-cell pattern.
-High-grade tumors tend to spread more quickly than low-grade types.
+- Myxoid/round cell: These are intermediate to high grade tumors that have a distinct, circular pattern of cancer cells.
+High grade tumors tend to spread more quickly than low grade types.

 - Pleomorphic: This is the rarest but most aggressive form of liposarcoma.

-- Dedifferentiated: This is a high-grade tumor that develops from a tumor that initially displayed low-grade cancer cells.
+- Dedifferentiated: This is a high grade type.
+It develops from a tumor that initially displayed low grade cancer cells.

-Knowing the type of cells can help a doctor identify if the tumor will respond to chemotherapy, as well as to determine a prognosis.
+Knowing the type of cell can help a doctor identify how well the tumor will respond to chemotherapy, as well as allow them to determine the outlook.

-How a liposarcoma is treated often depends on its type and location.
+Treating a liposarcoma often depends on its type and location.

-The first step is often to remove the tumor surgically, along with a wide margin of healthy cells.
+Often, the first step is to remove the tumor surgically, along with a wide margin of healthy cells.

-Sometimes a tumor is in a location where a surgeon is unable to remove all cancerous cells because doing so could harm nearby organs.
+A tumor will sometimes be in a location where a surgeon cannot remove all cancerous cells because doing so could harm nearby organs.

-Similarly, surgery alone may not be effective if cancerous cells have spread from the tumor to other locations.
+Similarly, surgery may not be effective as the only course of treatment if cancerous cells have spread from the tumor to other locations.

-Although chemotherapy can be used to kill cancerous cells, it is not typically effective in treating low-grade liposarcomas.
+Although a doctor can request chemotherapy to destroy cancerous cells, it is not usually effective for low grade liposarcomas.

-Chemotherapy targets fast-growing cells and low-grade liposarcomas may not grow fast enough for chemotherapy to work.
+Chemotherapy targets fast growing cells.
+Low grade liposarcomas may not grow quickly enough for chemotherapy to work.

-The U.S. Food and Drug Administration (FDA) has approved two chemotherapy drugs known as "orphan drugs" to treat liposarcomas.
+The U.S. Food and Drug Administration (FDA) have approved two chemotherapy drugs that they call orphan drugs to treat liposarcomas.

-Orphan drugs are treatments for rare medical disorders that have less than 10,000 diagnosed cases a year.
+Orphan drugs are medications for rare disorders that have fewer than 10,000 cases a year that doctors have diagnosed.